Genetic disorders

 Noonan syndrome

-Children with Noonan syndrome may have odd facial features, restricted growth and heart defects, but most, with therapy, go on to lead normal lives.
+Children with Noonan syndrome may have unusual facial features, heart and growth problems.
+With therapy, most will go on to lead normal lives.

 Prader-Willi syndrome